hexpm/hexpm/lib/hexpm_web/templates/docs/organization_tfa.html.md

 When an organization enforces both SSO and 2FA, its members must satisfy both.
 SSO exemptions and its setting allowing personal keys don't override the 2FA policy.

 Hex clients display "2FA enrollment required" or "SSO authentication required", with the affected organization names.
 When both are missing, both appear.
 The shared browser flow completes outstanding requirements before the client refreshes permissions and resumes fetching.
-It retains the OAuth session's original absolute expiry.
-Private documentation redirects to Hexpm and returns to the original documentation page after refreshing permissions.
-Cancelling shows an explicit retry link and doesn't restart the flow automatically.
-Cancelling, using an expired request, signing in as another account, or revoking the target session doesn't grant access.
+Using an expired request, signing in as another account, or revoking the target session doesn't grant access.

 ### Notifications